lukiwieser/aave-liquidation-risk/README.md

 Next, we try to determine if certain asset pairs are more prone to liquidations than others.
 An asset pair is composed of the cryptocurrencies as collateral and of the loan e.g. (ETH-USD).

-AAVE does not give us this information, thus we use a simple heuristic:
+Aave does not give us this information, thus we use a simple heuristic:
 If a user has an open loan of asset x, we look at what asset y they have during that time as collateral.

-Additionally, we grouped all stable coins that represent USD together (e.g. DAI, USDC).
+Additionally, we grouped all stablecoins that represent USD together (e.g. DAI, USDC).

 ![loans-without-liquidations.](docs/loans-without-liquidations.png)
 Here we see the number of loans without liquidations for certain asset pairs.